 However you pump it, gas is crazy expensive right now.
 But that doesn’t mean you have to cancel your summer travel plans.
-You just have to get creative about saving at the gas station.
-You can start by jumping right to our look at The Best Credit Cards for Doing a Road Trip.
+You just have to get creative about saving at the gas station, did you know that there are actually credit cards that are best for road trips and traveling?
+There are a lot of credit cards designed just for your specific needs.

 1. Pay With a Gas Card